rl1987/trickster.dev/tricksterblog/content/post/tools-of-the-trade-for-scraping-and-automation.md

 Depending on the version of your Chrome instance and extensions you have installed, you may have more tabs in you DevTools.
 As web scraper developer I am spending most time in Elements and Network tabs and barely use other ones.

-In Network tab you can choose an HTTP request you want to reproduce programmatically, right-click on it and choose Copy as... -> curl.
+In Network tab you can choose an HTTP request you want to reproduce programmatically, right-click on it and choose Copy -> Copy as cURL.
 Which brings us to...

 cURL
 ----